Automattic/jetpack/readme.txt

 * JSON API: Fixed internationalization on embed endpoint.
 * Theme Tools: Show featured images in WooCommerce pages when Display on blog and archives is turned off for Themes that support this feature.
 * Publicize: Avoid adding Publicize post meta when a post transitions to publish and it is not a publicize-able post type.
-* Settings: Settings: Fixed the icon representing the minimum plan needed for SEO and Google Analytics features.
+* Settings: Fixed the icon representing the minimum plan needed for SEO and Google Analytics features.
-* Slideshow: Fixed a Invalid argument supplied for foreach() warning.
+* Slideshow: Fixed an invalid argument supplied for foreach() warning.
 * SSO: We fixed the name of a filter which contained a typo before.
 The filter is now named: `jetpack_sso_auth_cookie_expiration`.
 * SSO: Fixed some cases where we were not handling secure cookies for sites running over https.
 * Sync: Fixed Warning: Invalid argument supplied for foreach().